hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + make the model robust to model
     + improve its generalization
   + main types of regularization for linear models
-    + Larson regression / L1 regularization
+    + Lasso regression / L1 regularization
       + shrinking some of the coefficients to zero
       + indicating a certain predictor or certain features multiplied by zero to estimate the target
       + not added to the final prediction of the target